1. Abion

 To get a VMC, you need to have a registered figurative mark and be able to validate that you are enforcing DMARC standards together with a quarantine policy.
 It has been shown that without DMARC, you are four times more likely to be exposed to fraud.

-Want to know more about the Verified Mark Certificate (VMC) and what you can do to secure your communication and protect your trademark?
+Want to know more about the Verified Mark Certificate (VMC) and what you can do to secure your communication and protect your trade mark?

 Contact us!